MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/plug-and-play-support.md

 ****: USB\\COMPOSITE

 If, however, no hardware match is found, Windows Plug and Play makes use of the USB\\COMPOSITE identifier to load the USB Generic Parent driver (USBCCGP).
 The Generic Parent driver then creates a separate set of PDOs (one for every interface) with a separate set of hardware IDs for each interface of the composite device.
 The following section displays the format of hardware IDs for child PDOs.

-To build the set of hardware IDs for each interface’s PDO, the USBCCGP driver appends the interface number (which is a zero-based hexadecimal value) to the end of the hardware ID.
+To build the set of hardware IDs for each interface's PDO, the USBCCGP driver appends the interface number (which is a zero-based hexadecimal value) to the end of the hardware ID.

 The class code, subclass code, and protocol code are determined by the **bInterfaceClass**, **bInterfaceSubClass**, and **bInterfaceProtocol** fields of the interface descriptor, respectively.
 These values are in two-digit hexadecimal format.

 **Note**  If you are providing an INF, either to load your driver or to provide a friendly device name, your hardware identifiers should match the **bold** identifiers in the left column of the following table.
 (You should avoid using the compatible identifiers listed in the right column.)

 **Hardware Identifiers**: Compatible Identifiers